 May 2022 update: Bellingham City Council voted 7-0 to approve spending $220 million to upgrade the solids waste stream at Post Point Wastewater Treatment plant, including purchasing four anaerobic digesters to process the waste that will result in biosolids.
 They also approved a study to look at alternative technologies to process the biosolids as an alternative to land spreading or land filling.
 Land spreading and land filling are NOT off the table but there is concern from the Council that this is no longer a viable option we should seek an alternative.
-The alternative — likely a thermal option with the ability to break strong bonds in “forever chemicals” like PFAS — would be an additional expense.
+The alternative — likely a thermal option with the ability to break strong bonds in “forever chemicals” like PFAS — would be an additional expense if added on top of anaerobic digestion.
 The Council also approved a community engagement campaign so more people can weigh in.
 At this time we do not know what this will look like.
 Stay tuned!

 If you have lived in Whatcom County for more than a few months, you’ve probably experienced the “odeur de manure” that periodically wafts through our air — reminding us that we are a very agricultural community.
 Spreading animal manure on cropland is a centuries-old technique that helps to reclaim nutrients and keep our soils rich and fertile.
 Is it a stretch of the imagination, then, to get the same benefits by spreading human manure onto our cropland?